Denis Eden: The New Brotherhood

-Eden, Cowper and Smith saw themselves as 'the New Brotherhood', and initially their aim was to travel around Britain to see as many Pre-Raphaelite paintings as they could.
-The young artists shared their techniques: '[Cowper] has completed a small self-portrait using Eden's method and thinks it his best work, he has confidence in his painting for the first time.
+Eden, Cadogan Cowper and Smith saw themselves as 'the New Brotherhood', and initially their aim was to travel around Britain to see as many Pre-Raphaelite paintings as they could.
+The young artists shared their techniques: '[Cadogan Cowper] has completed a small self-portrait using Eden's method and thinks it his best work, he has confidence in his painting for the first time.
 He and Eden understand the method of painting better than all the Pre-Raphaelites other than Millais'.
 Disappointingly for Eden, his submissions were rejected by the 1899 Royal Academy selection panel, although Cowper had two pencil portraits chosen.
 A portrait of Denis Eden by Wolfram Onslow-Ford (1879–1956) – another young neo-Pre-Raphaelite artist, also from the Royal Academy Schools – was exhibited and favourably reviewed in the Daily Telegraph that year.

 In 1901 Eden had his first work accepted for the Royal Academy summer exhibition.
 The moralistic-sounding Sluggard is listed in the RA catalogue with an uncredited verse: 'He who defers his work from day to day, / Does on the river's brink expecting stay, / 'Till the whole stream which stopt him shall be gone, / Which as it runs, for ever will run on.'
 In the following year two of Eden's paintings were selected.
 Robinson Crusoe was hung at a disadvantageous height on the gallery wall: 'As far as one could tell Mr. Eden had grappled with a curious and difficult effect of lighting, in which he had by no means failed.
 In the tenth gallery a slightly larger work was so hung as to afford better examination.
 In Decerpta I think Mr. Eden has done his finest work.
 The simple face of a child enshrouded with an atmosphere of mystery.
 I found the picture entrancing.'